The 20 Best Pseudotumor Cerebri Syndrome Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Elissa Ortolani, MD, is board-certified in vascular neurology and neurology with special qualification in child neurology by the American Board of Psychiatry and Neurology.
 She practices at Child Neurology in Lawrenceville, as well as Adult Vascular Neurology at the UPMC Stroke Insititute's Mercy and Shadyside offices.
 Dr. Ortolani received her medical degree from SUNY University at Buffalo Jacobs School of Medicine and Biomedical Sciences and completed her residency and fellowship at the University of Pittsburgh School of Medicine.
 Dr. Ortolani is rated as an Experienced provider by MediFind in the treatment of Pseudotumor Cerebri Syndrome.
-Her top areas of expertise are Papilledema, Stroke, Pseudotumor Cerebri Syndrome, Thrombectomy, and Stent Placement.
+Her clinical expertise encompasses Papilledema, Stroke, Pseudotumor Cerebri Syndrome, Thrombectomy, and Stent Placement.
+Dr. Ortolani is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.
+Dr. Ortolani is currently accepting new patients.

 Experienced in Pseudotumor Cerebri Syndrome